(state and higher education employees)

 State employees who have a transportation/parking FSA must submit current year claims by April 30 of the following year.
 Claims submitted after that date will be denied.
 However, you will not lose your funds if you continue to be enrolled.
 You will only lose funds if you do not spend them or are no longer enrolled in a transportation/parking FSA.

 State employees: To put money in a FSA, you must do so in Edison.

-- Medical, limited purpose or dependent care FSAs: If you want your enrollment to continue, you must take action to reenroll each year during annual enrollment.
-Enrollment does not continue from year-to-year.
+- Medical, limited purpose or dependent care FSAs: You must choose how much money you’ll put in your FSA during annual enrollment (unless you have a special qualifying event) - enrollment does not continue from year-to-year.
 You will enter your annual contribution in Edison.
 The system will calculate the amount to take out of each check based on the number of paychecks you receive each year.

-If you are enrolled in a CDHP, you and your enrolled spouse cannot use a flexible spending account (FSA) for medical expenses.
-You can have a limited purpose FSA to use for dental and vision expenses.
-You should consider contributing the maximum allowed to your HSA before contributing to your limited purpose FSA because HSA dollars are not "use-it-or-lose-it" like an FSA.
+If you are enrolled in a CDHP/HSA, you and your enrolled spouse cannot use a flexible spending account (FSA) for medical expenses.
+You can have a limited purpose FSA (L-FSA) to use for dental and vision expenses.
+You should consider contributing the maximum allowed to your HSA before contributing to your limited purpose FSA (L-FSA) because HSA dollars are not "use-it-or-lose-it" like an FSA.

 PayFlex debit cards

 - Medical FSA and L-FSA members will get a debit card to use their funds at the pharmacy and provider's office, making it quick and easy to pay your deductible, copays and coinsurance.